comperical/WebWidgets/README.md

 For example there is a `populateSpanData` method that takes a JS hash as an argument,
 	and finds span tags on the page corresponding to the keys of the hash, and sets the `innerHTML` field of the spans to the corresponding hash values.
+Users should feel free to take whatever pieces of this system they find to be convenient
+	and leave out the rest.